 - 2 tablespoons fresh lime juice

 - Heat a large skillet over medium-high heat.
 Add oil to the pan and heat for 30-60 seconds.
 Add sliced red onion and bell peppers to the pan.
 Sauté for 5-10 minutes, or until the veggies are turning golden on the edges and are cooked to desired doneness.
 (I prefer tender-crisp.)
-Remove from heat.
+Transfer to a plate.

-- Add the Tyson Grilled & Ready Fully Cooked Grilled Fajita Chicken Strips to the pan.
-Sprinkle everything with the fajita seasoning and squeeze fresh lime juice over the top.
-Toss well.
-The residual heat from the veggies and the pan will warm up the chicken strips.
+- Add the chicken to the pan.
+Sprinkle with the fajita seasoning and squeeze fresh lime juice over the top.
+Toss well and cook until done throughout.
 Taste and add salt and pepper, if needed.
 Let cool to room temperature.

 - To serve: reheat in microwave, if desired, or eat chilled.